inivekin/abosa/abosa.typ

-I am the guest, this world is yours, to me these are foreign physics, though clumsy, I'll try help your cause as you helped reinforce my fix, what kind, horned-serpent Aegis knew and stargazer had lit to see, when awe and fear siezes you,
+I am the guest, this world is yours, to me these are foreign physics, though clumsy, I'll try help your cause as you helped reinforce my fix: what kind, horned-serpent Aegis knew and stargazer had lit to see, when awe and fear siezes you,